 - Qualify for federal student loans.

-Applications open October 1st each year.
+The FAFSA opens in December for the following school year.
 File as soon as possible for the best financial aid opportunities!

 CORBAN FAFSA CODE: 001339